-Consistent with USEPA, CARB, and air district regulatory guidance, the HRA examines cancer and noncancer (chronic) exposure to the surrounding community and uses OEHHA's guidance on risk calculations (OEHHA 2015).
+Consistent with USEPA, CARB, and air district regulatory guidance, the HRA examines cancer and noncancer (chronic)12 exposure to the surrounding community and uses OEHHA's guidance on risk calculations (OEHHA 2015).
 Cancer risk is defined as the lifetime probability (chance) of developing cancer from exposure to a carcinogen, typically expressed as the increased chance in 1 million.
 Noncancer chronic effects are defined as the long-term risk associated with health outcomes other than cancer, typically expressed as a ratio.
 A ratio of 1.0 indicates the level at which adverse noncancer effects are likely to occur.
 In accordance with OEHHA guidance, inhalation exposure at residences was assumed to occur for 30 years.
 The parameters used for all exposure scenarios assume exposure begins in the last trimester of pregnancy and progresses through the 30-year period using varying age-specific factors and exposure duration.
-Consistent with BAAQMD (2017a) guidance, the analysis also considers noncancer health effects from exposure to total PM2.5 exhaust from construction.